rust-lang/rust/PRIVACY.md

 ## Others

 If `cargo check` is enabled (the default), any build scripts or procedural macros used by the project or its dependencies will be executed.
-This is also the case when `cargo check` is disabled, but build script or procedural macro support is enabled in `rust-analyzer` (off by default).
+This is also the case when `cargo check` is disabled, but build script or procedural macro support is enabled in `rust-analyzer` (on by default).